Calamitous/grep-fu/README.md

 Grep-Fu
 =======

 Grep-Fu is a very fast, Rails-oriented command-line helper script for grep.
-It's a ruby wrapper for grep for speeding up text searches within the files of a Rails project.
+It's a ruby wrapper for speeding up text searches within the files of a Rails project.
 The simplest, common usage:

-	grep-fu "def account_deletion"
+  grep-fu account_deletion

+This will display a list of files which contain the search text:

+  ./app/models/account.rb
+  ./app/controllers/accounts_controller.rb

-*IMPORTANT:* Grep-Fu will only work as expected if you are in the root directory of a Rails project!
+*NOTE:* Grep-Fu will only work as expected if you are in the root directory of a Rails project!

 It's a standalone script, so you can just drop it in any PATHed directory, chmod 777 it (or 700, for the paranoid) and go to town.